As you can see in the picture, here you can download four Renaissance grotesque patterns originating from carved stone panels.

 Text below image in a book: Grotesques from carved panels of choir stalls in church of S. Pietro - Perugia.
 Design by Raphael.
 Executed by Stefano Da Bergamo - 16th century.

-Download DWG 2D CAD file format
+Download DWG file format

 Download EPS vector file format